sajanssens/jpademo/jpa-best-practices/README.md

 Some conclusions:

 1. When there is no need to use a bidirectional relationship, use unidirectional (except OneToMany!) and use a query to fetch the other side.
 2. Unidirectional OneToMany is evil: use alternatives.
+    - If you really need OneToMany Uni, use join fetch JPQL queries to fetch the many side, combined with DISTINCT to prevent duplicate results.
 3. Bidirectional OneToMany is equal to bidirectional ManyToOne.

 We've used several sources, which are mentioned in the code.